-- comply with radiation dose limits for the public (10 CFR Part 20).
+- Comply with radiation dose limits for the public

 In addition, NRC regulations require licensees to have various effluent and environmental monitoring programs to ensure that the impacts from plant operations are minimized.
 The permitted effluent releases result in very small doses to members of the public living around nuclear power plants.

 Radiation is all around us.
 Most of it comes from natural sources such as cosmic rays, radon gas, and uranium and other elements in the ground.
 All Americans receive an average dose from natural sources of about 300 millirem each year.
 Radiation from a reactor generally cannot be detected further than one mile away.
 Within one mile, radiation from a reactor could be a small fraction of the background dose.
 But at most sites this radiation could not be detected.